shimies/truenas-certificate-note/README.md

 ## Background
 On creating a certificate through TrueNAS UI, it seems impossible to have SAN to include `IP Address:` as shown in the example below, which is inconvenient when the use case where the user accesses the TrueNAS using IP address directly exists.
-So, here is the summary of steps to create a certificate that is signed by our own private CA created through TrueNAS UI, having SAN of `IP adress:`.
+So, here is the summary of steps to create a certificate that is signed by our own private CA created through TrueNAS UI, having SAN of `IP Address:`.

 ```sh